joeclark-phd/procedural-generation-examples/README.md

       <version>1.0</version>
     </dependency>

-Next, clone or download this repo to your system, open and run it in an IDE (I use IntelliJ).
+Το run this example suite, clone or download this repo to your system, open and run it in an IDE (I use IntelliJ).
+Make sure it imports the dependencies (or use Maven for that).
 Run the Main class.

-If you insist on running it from the command line, add the dependency to your classpath like so:

-    mvn compile
-    java -cp ".\target\classes\;C:\Users\<you>\.m2\repository\net\joeclark\proceduralgeneration\randomtextgenerators\1.0-SNAPSHOT\randomtextgenerators-1.0-SNAPSHOT.jar" Main

 ## Training data
 Training data files are stored in the `src/main/resources` directory if you'd like to add some of your own.
 Contributions of data are welcome, as long as you're not violating someone's intellectual property.
 Just fork and open a pull request.